Stress-Strain Curve is explained along with a detailed diagram and explanation of each point in the curve to better understanding.

 So, tensile strength is the main driving parameter for brittle materials to get the behavior of the materials.
 Cast iron is falling under this category.
-Refer the diagram for cast iron.
+Refer to the diagram for cast iron.

-Elastomers mean a material that can be stretched up to double of its length at normal conditions without any permanent deformation.
+Elastomers mean a material that can be stretched up to double its length at normal conditions without any permanent deformation.

 There are many elastomers used in various industries, which exhibits the same curves,

 We have already learned strain hardening or work-hardening.
 In the case of perfectly plastic materials,